UNSW-CEEM/nempy/docs/source/intro.rst

 Nempy is intended for analysts and modellers studying the NEM either in industry or academic.
 It can be used either as is, or as building block in a large modelling tool.
 Some potential use case are:

 #.
 As a tool for studying the dispatch process itself.
-The example shown in the:ref:`section on model accuracy <Accuracy>`
+The example shown in the :ref:`section on model accuracy <Accuracy>`
-   below demonstrates how model simplifications effects accuracy, this is potentially useful information for other NEM modeller either using Nempy or other modelling tools.
+   below demonstrates how model simplifications effects accuracy, this is potentially useful information for other NEM modellers either using Nempy or other modelling tools.
 #.
 As a building block in agent based market models, as part of the environment for agents to interact with.
 #.
 To answer counter factual questions about historical dispatch outcomes.
 For example, how removing a network
    constraint would have effected dispatch and pricing outcomes?